marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 - **Technical projects** are driven by engineering and often are related to infra changes, refactoring, adding tests, improving architecture, updating dependencies, framework changes and so on.
 They are seen as a cost and are often deprioritised.

 I disagree with this approach for many reasons, so let's get into it!

+### tl;dr:

+- **All projects in a company have a business purpose**, even the one looking more technical.
+We should highlight this impact to get things prioritised.
+This requires effort but is worth doing for a more pleasant day to day and a more future-proof career.
+- **Not all tasks are up for debate**.
+Some things just need to happen in order to build a given piece of software, this is just the way it is.
+Engineers should explain the necessity of said tasks, but should also professionally push back against unreasonable asks.

 ## There are no technical projects